AnalyticsForPleasure/AnalyticsForPleasure.github.io/_posts/2024-01-20-post_price_for_food_post_2.md

 Additionally, for each contiguous year, a green rectangle has been added, indicating the highest percentage among the 6 products for that specific year.

 The **chart on the right**, under the title "Which Product Experienced the Highest Price Growth Each Year?" offers a clearer depiction of the dairy product with the most significant price increase in a given year.
 For instance, it answers questions like, "Which dairy product had the highest price increase over the entire period?"
-The answer, as illustrated, is "Margarine (250 grams)."
-Similarly, if one wonders which dairy product held the title for the most consecutive years, the answer is also "Margarine (250 grams)," observed between the years 2014 and 2017.
+The answer, as illustrated, is **"Margarine (250 grams)"**.
+Similarly, if one wonders which dairy product held the title for the most consecutive years, the answer is also **"Margarine (250 grams)"**, observed between the years 2014 and 2017.

 ![image-left]({{ 'assets/img/for_posts/food_prices/question_3/heatmap_with_cow_2.png' | absolute_url }}){: .align-left}